 The olive tree holds profound cultural, historical, and economic significance in Greece.
 It has been a symbol of peace, wisdom, and prosperity since ancient times, deeply rooted in Greek mythology and tradition.
 The olive tree is believed to have been a gift from the goddess Athena to the city of Athens, signifying its vital role in Greek life.
 Economically, olive cultivation has been a cornerstone of the Greek agricultural sector for millennia, producing some of the world’s finest olive oils and table olives.
-Its resilience and longevity symbolize endurance, and the olive tree continues to be a cherished part of Greece’s identity, connecting past generations with the present.
+Its resilience and longevity symbolise endurance, and the olive tree continues to be a cherished part of Greece’s identity, connecting past generations with the present.

 In Greece, olive oil is not merely an ingredient but a symbol of health and tradition.
 A cornerstone of the Mediterranean diet, it is used abundantly in everything from fresh salads to slow-cooked dishes, offering essential nutrients while enhancing flavour.
 It is crucial in promoting long-term well-being and is a fundamental element of Greek culinary tradition.